LightBoy01/ai-job-spot/src/job-descriptions/9a7db2044e29c46c0255eae62ae0a392fde5f5f94e6756d3004673b0af7b719d-reos-gmbh-werkstudent-vermietung-mwd-oldenburg.md

   resources and a supportive environment to help you become a real estate expert.
 ---
+### Description
-### Description\nThis role is for a dedicated and customer-focused individual passionate about real estate, digitalization, and sustainability.
+This role is for a dedicated and customer-focused individual passionate about real estate, digitalization, and sustainability.
 As a key on-site contact, you will manage property operations, facilitate tenant relations from first contact to contract signing, and actively contribute to marketing vacant units and new projects.
-This is an excellent opportunity for a student in the real estate sector looking to gain hands-on experience in a dynamic and supportive environment.\n\n### Responsibilities\n*   Act as the central local contact person for the care and administration of our properties.\n*   Professionally coordinate and conduct tenant move-ins, move-outs, and apartment viewings.\n*   Guide prospective tenants from their initial contact through to the successful signing of their contract.\n*   Manage the marketing of vacant rental units and new construction projects on relevant online portals.\n*   Take responsibility for the creation and quality assurance of compelling and informative exposés.\n\n### Qualifications\n*   Currently enrolled in a university program, preferably with a focus on real estate.\n*   Demonstrates a high degree of customer and service orientation, maintaining a courteous and prudent demeanor even in challenging situations.\n*   Enthusiastic about topics such as digitalization, the real estate industry, and sustainability.\n*   Possesses very good communication skills and expressiveness in German, along with good English language skills.\n\n### Author's Take\nThis is an exceptional entry-level opportunity for a motivated student eager to kickstart their career in real estate.
+This is an excellent opportunity for a student in the real estate sector looking to gain hands-on experience in a dynamic and supportive environment.

+### Responsibilities
+*   Act as the central local contact person for the care and administration of our properties.
+*   Professionally coordinate and conduct tenant move-ins, move-outs, and apartment viewings.
+*   Guide prospective tenants from their initial contact through to the successful signing of their contract.
+*   Manage the marketing of vacant rental units and new construction projects on relevant online portals.
+*   Take responsibility for the creation and quality assurance of compelling and informative exposés.

+### Qualifications
+*   Currently enrolled in a university program, preferably with a focus on real estate.
+*   Demonstrates a high degree of customer and service orientation, maintaining a courteous and prudent demeanor even in challenging situations.
+*   Enthusiastic about topics such as digitalization, the real estate industry, and sustainability.
+*   Possesses very good communication skills and expressiveness in German, along with good English language skills.

+### Author's Take
+This is an exceptional entry-level opportunity for a motivated student eager to kickstart their career in real estate.
 The company clearly values its employees, offering a flexible remote-first approach (within Germany), comprehensive well-being programs, and significant investment in professional development.
 Their strong emphasis on collaboration, innovation, and customer success, combined with a supportive team culture and modern perks, makes this a vibrant place to learn and grow.
 If you're ready to make a tangible impact and develop your skills in a forward-thinking environment, this role is for you.